 A representative list of these observables is given in Table~\ref{tab:BDT_inputs}.
 A quantitative study of the relative importance of these input variables in this analysis, based on feature importance and SHAP\cite{lundberg2017unifiedapproachinterpretingmodel} values, is presented in Appendix~\ref{app:XGB:importance_shap}.
 Before multivariate training, a loose preselection is applied to enhance the $ZH(\nu\bar\nu)$ topology while keeping high signal efficiency.
 In particular, we require the leading jet to satisfy $p_\textup{T} \in (15,100)~\text{GeV}$ and $p_{z} \in (-95,95)~\text{GeV}$, the missing longitudinal energy to be within $E_{z,\text{miss}} \in (-55,55)~\text{GeV}$, and the dijet invariant mass to lie in the window $m_{jj} \in (110,140)~\text{GeV}$.
+After this combined preselection, the low-$E_{\text{miss}}$ region is already strongly suppressed, so the subsequent requirements on $p_z$ and $E_{z,\text{miss}}$ are applied only as symmetric ranges, without introducing additional lower thresholds.
 These requirements retain about $80\%$ of the Higgs signal while rejecting more than $97\%$ of the inclusive $2f$ and $4f$ backgrounds.
 The corresponding kinematic distributions for signal and background processes, and their physical interpretation, are discussed in Appendix~\ref{app:preselection}.